-IMPORTANT NOTICE: Registered authors are required to record presentation of their paper according to the instructions on this page.
+Registered authors who are not participating on-site are required to record presentation of their paper according to the instructions on this page.

 All video submissions will be verified for video/audio quality by EAI and we strongly recommend that you submit your presentation well ahead of the submission deadline.
 This will allow time for EAI to verify your submission quickly, and for you to re-record and re-submit it in case it does not meet the technical specifications.